How to Save Money on Taxes

 To avoid unexpected tax liabilities, consider investing in mutual funds with low turnover rates or holding onto the funds for longer periods to reduce the chances of capital gains distributions.

-Finally, it’s important to keep good records of your investments and related transactions.
 This includes keeping track of purchase and sale dates, cost basis, and any dividends or distributions received.

 Keep Good Records